Active Investigation

 How can I help investigate the Dead Scientists case?

 You can join the Dead Scientists investigation on Coldcase Bureau for free.
-Browse evidence previews as a Cadet, or subscribe as an Analyst to access the full evidence archive containing 51 items and collaborate with 1 other investigator on interactive evidence boards.
+Browse evidence previews as a Cadet, or subscribe as an Analyst to access the full evidence archive containing 70 items and collaborate with 5 other investigators on interactive evidence boards.
 You can ask questions, generate investigation boards, map connections between evidence, and contribute your own research.

 Help investigate this case

-Join 1 investigator mapping the evidence.
+Join 5 investigators mapping the evidence.
 Ask a question, challenge a claim, or add new evidence.